On Hofer Energy of J-holomorphic Curves for Asymptotically Cylindrical J: An application to closed symplectic manifolds with a compatible

 \section{An application to closed symplectic manifolds with a compatible $J$}

-Now we would like to apply the previous results to study the moduli space of $J$-holomorphic curves passing through a fix point in a closed symplectic manifold.
+Now we would like to apply the previous results to study the moduli space of $J$-holomorphic curves passing through a fixed point in a closed symplectic manifold.
 This generalizes some results in \cite{holomorphic curves at one point}.

 Let $M$ be a closed smooth symplectic manifold of dimension $2N$ with symplectic form $\omega',$ and $J$ be a compatible almost complex structure.
 For a sufficiently small neighborhood $U$ of $p\in M,$ there exists a Darboux coordinate chart $\varphi:U\to B(O,\epsilon)\subseteq\mathbb{C}^{N}$ such that $\varphi(p)=O,$ $\left.\varphi_{*}J\right|_{O}=i|_{O}$ and $\varphi^{*}\omega_{st}=\omega',$ where $O$ is the origin, $B(O,\epsilon):=\left\{ \left.z\in\mathbb{C}^{N}\right||z|<\epsilon\right\} $ and $i$ is the standard complex structure on $\mathbb{C}^{N},$ and $\omega_{st}:=\frac{i}{2}\sum_{k=1}^{n}dz_{k}\wedge d\bar{z}_{k}=\sum_{k=1}^{n}dx_{k}\wedge dy_{k}$ is the standard symplectic structure on $\mathbb{C}^{N}.$ We identify $B(O,\epsilon)\backslash O$ with $W_{-}:=\mathbb{R}^{-}\times S^{2N-1}$ via the map $\psi(z)=(\log|z|-\log\epsilon,\frac{z}{|z|}).$ Let us simplify the notation $\left(\psi\circ\varphi\right)_{*}J$ by $J$ when there is no confusion.
 This gives $(M\backslash p,J)$ the structure of an almost complex manifold with one asymptotically cylindrical negative end.